dexplo/jupyter_to_medium/README.md

             license='all-rights-reserved',
             canonical_url=None,
             chrome_path=None,
-            download_markdown=False)
+            save_markdown=False,
+            table_conversion='chrome'
+            )
 ```

-If successful, JSON data will be returned as a dictionary with the URL.
+If successful, a message will be printed with the URL to your post.
+Additionally, JSON data will be returned as a dictionary containing the returned request from Medium.

+## Troubleshooting

+If your post is unsuccessful, a message with the error will be printed to the screen with information that might help you solve the issue.

+### Table conversion with Chrome or Matplotlib

+By default, tables will be converted via Chrome web browser by taking screenshots of them.
+If you don't have Chrome installed or cannot
+get chrome to work, select 'matplotlib' for the table conversion.

 ## Dependencies